SolarHome.org Home

 What is the difference between an inverter and a converter?

 The cheapest ones are square wave inverters, but they are also the hardest to use and the least efficient.
-A modified sine wave inverter is better, but it does not necessarily work well with all appliances and equipment – it does, however, generally work well with many TVs, refrigerators, toaster, coffee makers, etc. (it may not work well with digital clocks, light dimmers, and other such items).
-A true sine wave inverter, while a bit more pricey, produces AC power that is basically the same as that you get from your utility company.
+A modified sine wave inverter is better, but it does not necessarily work well with all appliances and equipment.
+It generally works well with many TVs, refrigerators, toaster, coffee makers, etc. It may not work well with digital clocks, light dimmers, and other such items.
+A true sine wave inverter, while a bit more pricey, produces AC power that is basically the same as what you get from your utility company.

 What is automatic AC transfer switching?

 If you have an inverter/charger, then it will likely incorporate an automatic transfer switch.
-This ensures that outside AC power is used when it is available, and it will also switch the inverter from inverting mode to charging mode (this way, no stored solar electricity is lost; and, instead, the batteries are charged by the outside power source).
+This ensures that outside AC power is used when it is available.
+It will also switch the inverter from inverting mode to charging mode.
+This way, no stored solar electricity is lost.
+Instead, the batteries are charged by the outside power source.